wely/DevCamp/HOL/dotnet/07-bot/readme.md

     ![image](./media/2017-07-11_16_10_00.png)

 1. In another browser tab, open the Dashboard of the City Power site you deployed in the previous hands on labs to check that your new incident has been logged.
+You can also run a local copy of your code from another instance of Visual Studio to run the City Power site.

     ![image](./media/2017-07-11_16_13_00.png)

-1. Use the Azure Storage Explorer like you did in [HOL 2 Exercise 3]((../02-modern-cloud-apps)#ex3) to check that the image you attached was uploaded to the blob storage.
+1. Use the Azure Storage Explorer like you did in [HOL 2 exercise 3]((../02-modern-cloud-apps)#ex3) to check that the image you attached was uploaded to the blob storage.
 You can double-click the image to open it in a new window.

     ![image](./media/2017-07-11_16_14_00.png)